codebyshennan/tamkeen-data/docs/1-frontend/html-css/layout.md

 | flex-end   | Items are positioned at the end of the container                                                                 |
 | baseline   | Items are positioned at the baseline of the container                                                            |

 As you can see from the image below the "flex-items" are centered horizontally and vertically within the image.
-This is a common pattern that is used when applying flex onto websites.&#x20;
+This is a common pattern that is used when applying flex onto websites.

 <figure><img src="../../.gitbook/assets/Screenshot 2023-10-25 at 11.52.34 AM.png" alt=""><figcaption><p>flex, flex-direction, flex-wrap, justify-content, align-items</p></figcaption></figure>

-To truly become great at flex, please go through the exercises below, this will help you greatly when considering your user interfaces, which is what you users will ultimately see.&#x20;
+To truly become great at flex, please go through the exercises below, this will help you greatly when considering your user interfaces, which is what you users will ultimately see.

 ### Exercises